frenetic-lang/frenetic/guide/08-NCMultiSwitch.md

 routing
 ```

-CD in to the chapter8 directory:
+Change in to the chapter8 directory:
 ```
 $ cd chapter8
 ```